rendoir/feup-comp/README.md

  - :white_check_mark: Check if variable has already been declared.
  - :white_check_mark: Check if variable has been initialized when it is being used.
  - :white_check_mark: Check if the variable type is correct.
-   - Variable type defaults to scalar, unless variable previously declared as array
+   - :white_check_mark: Variable type defaults to scalar, unless variable previously declared as array
  - :white_check_mark: Cannot reassign array size

         var.size = 20; //Error